ottomata/kafka-connect-jsonschema/README.md

 This allows for integration between schemaed JSON data in Kafka with various Kafka connectors.

-JSONSchema too comprehensive a specification to be fully supported here.
+JSONSchema is too comprehensive a specification to be fully supported here.
 This converter only examines the JSONSchema field types to build a Connect Schema.
 Fancy features like `additionalProperties`, `patternProperties`, ``oneOf`, `anyOf`, etc. are not supported.